mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 the Mixxx circular buffer data structure was improved and optimized for performance.
 So, it remains to finish the pull implementation by setting the right size of the input ring buffer.
-Eventually, implement the input ring buffer size depending on the range, that was set.
+Eventually, implement the input ring buffer size depending on the range that was set.
 As the last thing, the valid delay value propagation for the effect will be finished.

 ---